o3de/o3de.org/content/docs/user-guide/settings/az-console-how-to-use-settings-registry.md

 **Executing Console Commands from a config or Settings Registry file**
 ----------------------------------------------------------------------

-Config files, as well Settings Registry files with the preceding content, can be executed using a single ExecuteConfigFile function in the AZ Console
+You can run config files, in addition to Settings Registry files with the preceding content, by using a single ExecuteConfigFile function in the AZ Console.

 **Executing Console Commands**